 Always keep in mind that either strategy takes years to complete depending on how much you actually owe to each of your creditors.
 The easiest option here is to stick to your credit cards for your loans but find a way to get those interest rates removed.

 The way you can do this is to apply for a transfer to a 0% Interest Rate card.
 For an introductory period spanning a year to two years, these cards allow you to pay your debts minus any interest.
-Regardless of what strategy you use, this means that more of your money can be used to pay back the principal amounts, allowing you to clear a lot of entries on your list quickly.
+This means that more of your money can be used to pay back the principal amounts, allowing you to clear a lot of entries on your list quickly.

 There are also non-card alternatives that you can use to secure important funding while you are still paying down your debts.
 This include peer to peer loans, online market places, and even some savings societies.
 These should allow you to secure money for any of your important expenditures without having to pledge something valuable and important to you.